 Chief Tizya-Tramm will tell us why the community of Old Crow declared a Climate Change Emergency and discuss how climate change is altering the landscape and endangering his peoples' culture and way of life.

 Legal Counsel, Municipal Insurance Association of BC

-Samantha will be presenting on the costs to municipalities of climate change related damage to infrastructure.
+Samantha will present the costs to local government of climate change related damage to infrastructure.